Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Dyson V8

-The Dyson V8 and Samsung Jet 60 each have advantages, and one might suit you better than the other, depending on your needs.
-The Dyson performs better on bare floors and low-pile carpet and does a better job of dealing with pet hair on furniture.
-Meanwhile, the Samsung charges much faster while offering similar overall battery life, has a larger dirt compartment, and performs better on high-pile carpet.
+The Dyson V8 and the Samsung Jet 60 each have advantages, and one might suit you better than the other, depending on your needs.
+The Dyson performs better on bare floors and low-pile carpets and does a better job of dealing with pet hair on furniture.
+Meanwhile, the Samsung charges much faster while offering similar overall battery life, has a larger dirt compartment, and performs better on high-pile carpets.

 LG CordZero A9 [A916, A916BM]